dsccommunity/cNtfsAccessControl/README.md

         DependsOn = '[File]TestDirectory'
     }

-    # Remove all explicit permissions for the 'NT AUTHORITY\Authenticated Users' group.
+    # Ensure that all explicit permissions associated with the 'Authenticated Users' group are removed.
     cNtfsPermissionEntry PermissionEntry3
     {
         Ensure = 'Absent'